The District’s foam ban took effect on January 1, 2016. The Food Service Packaging Requirements began on January 1

-You can most likely purchase compliant products wherever you currently purchase food service ware.
+You can most likely purchase compliant products wherever you currently purchase food service wares.
 Ask your supplier about compostable or recyclable products or view DOEE’s list of vendors that sell compliant products, attached below.

 Interested in examples of foam-free alternative products?
 Check out these videos of some local businesses sharing examples of their foam free alternative products: